alexa/ask-cli/docs/concepts/Alexa-Skill-Project-Definition.md

           "runtime": "{lambdaRuntime}",
           "handler": "{lambdaHandler}",
           "templatePath": "stack.yaml",
           "templateParameters": { // custom parameters to pass to the deployer.
-Supported for CloudFormation deployer only "ParamOne": "foo",
+Supported for @ask-cli/cfn-deployer only "ParamOne": "foo",
             "ParamTwo": "bar"
           }